-Betterments shall be assessed upon each parcel of land benefiting from such repair in proportion to linear frontage on the portion of the way to be improved or other proportional method as may be approved by the Board of Selectmen.
+Betterments shall be assessed upon each parcel of land benefiting from such repair in proportion to linear frontage on the portion of the way to be improved or other proportional method as may be approved by the Select Board.

 E. Liability for Defects and Stipulation as to Status of Way